devenkoppala/Deven-s-BlueStamp-Portfolio/index.md

 # CNC Pen Plotter
-My project is a CNC Pen Plotter which is a machine that can draw.
-It uses linear rails and stepper motors so the robot can move around the plane.
-It can draw endless patterns and you can create your own drawings using g-code.
+My project is a CNC Pen Plotter which is a machine that can draw. it uses acylic mounts that support linear rails and
 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|
 | Deven K | Mountain View High School | Mechanical Engineering | Incoming Freshman |